romische/smartblocks-os/README.md

 # hardware
 Implemented first on a Redboard (Sparkfun) with microcontroller ATmega328 (the same as arduino uno), then on the smartblocks.

-/!\ If you run on the Redboard, be sure to modify the ./run script as specified in it, and be aware that it will run 2 times faster (unless you change F_CPU to 2xF_CPU in the timer constructor and in system.run)
+> /!\ If you run on the Redboard, be sure to modify the ./run script as specified in it, and be aware that it will run 2 times faster (unless you change F_CPU to 2xF_CPU in the timer constructor and in system.run).
+Also, in that case, other controllers than HUARTcontrollers and timer make no sense, so remove them.

 # file organisation